MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 Start your design strategy based on the [**design review checklist for Performance Efficiency**](../performance-efficiency/checklist.md) for defining a baseline based on key performance indicators for web apps.

 > [!div class="checklist"]
+> - **Identify and monitor performance indicators**.
+Set targets for the key indicators for the application, such as the volume of incoming requests, time taken by the application to respond to requests, pending requests, errors in HTTP responses, and others.
+Those indicators must be considered as part of the performance baseline for the workload.
 >
+>   Capture App Service metrics that form the basis of performance indicators. :Also, collect logs to gain insights into resource usage and activities.
+Use Application Performance Monitoring (APM) tools, such as Application Insights that collect collect and analyze performance data from the application.
+>
+>   Include code-level instrumentation, transaction tracing, and performance profiling.

+> - **Select the right tier**.
+Dedicated compute is recommended for production workloads.
+Premium tiers offer larger SKUs with increased memory and CPU capacity, more instances, and features such as zone redundancy.
+For capabilities of higher tiers, see [Premium V3 pricing tier](/azure/app-service/overview-hosting-plans#premium-v3-pricing-tier).
+>
+> - **Use caching**.
+Retrieving information from a resource that doesn’t change frequently and is expensive to access impacts performance.
+Complex queries, including joins and multiple lookups, contribute to execution time.
+Caching aims to minimize the processing time and latency.
+By caching query results, you avoid repeated round trips to the database or backend.
+Also, reduces processing time for subsequent requests.
+>
+>   In web applications, not implementing caching is an antipattern.
+For considerations, see [No Caching antipattern](/azure/architecture/antipatterns/no-caching/).

 |Recommendation|Benefit|
 |------------------------------|-----------|